planetlevel/traceviz/README.md

    - **Blue (D)**: Data flow/propagation events
    - **Dark Red (V)**: Security violations detected
    - Tainted parameters are highlighted in red within node details

-## How It Works

-1. The tool parses XML trace files exported from Contrast Assess
-2. It extracts information about the vulnerability, HTTP request, and event propagation
-3. The trace is rendered as a DAG using D3.js, with a subway map style layout
-4. Nodes are interactive and show detailed information when clicked

 ## Project Structure